OpenCollarTeam/opencollarteam.github.io/docs/Settings.md

 `GLOBAL=DeviceName~[yourcollarname]` Sets the collar name that shows in collar menus.
 Substitute the desired name for `<value>`.

-`GLOBAL=DeviceType~[name of device tyep]` Sets the type of device in messages to something other than "collar" for instance "septum ring" or other.
+`GLOBAL=DeviceType~[name of device type]` Sets the type of device in messages to something other than "collar" for instance "septum ring" or other.

 `GLOBAL=touchNotify~[1/0]` Turns on and off the collar's notification to the wearer if the collar is touched.